-One, off the beaten path, way I love to prepare Brussel sprouts is by shredding them.
-The traditional way to cook Brussel sprouts is roasting them for about 45 minutes but shredding them makes these cruciferous gems a snap to cook.
+One way I love to prepare Brussel sprouts is by shredding them.
+The traditional way to cook Brussel sprouts is roasting them for about 45 minutes.
+Shredding, however, makes these cruciferous gems a snap to cook.

 The more slicing and dicing you do to a vegetable, the more chance for their natural sweetness and flavors to emerge.
 Just think onions.
 Simply peeling one might not make you tear up, but mincing a whole onion?
-Better have some onion goggles.
+Better have your onion goggles on hand.